 Some common emotions that addicts may feel are shame and guilt for the pain they’ve caused to themselves and others.
 On top of the shame and guilt they feel, it may be compounded when they have to face the people that have been affected by their addiction.

 One of the areas where the stigma of addiction may be high is in the healthcare field.
 Many addicts have had multiple stays in the hospital, whether its because they sought medical attention for overdoses or went to the hospital to receive more drugs.

 In some cases, an addict’s file may notate that they are an addict and can’t receive certain medications or prescriptions.
 Another issue with the healthcare system and how they deal with addiction is the availability of insurance to addicts.
 Healthcare companies may not be as ready to approve a former addict for insurance given their past issues with addiction and being reliable.

 Life insurance is essential because no one wants to leave their loved ones without the resources necessary to take care of them once they’ve passed.
 However, if a recovering addict is searching for a life insurance policy, it may be challenging to be approved given their history.

 Insurers must know and understand that your in recovery and what your current situation is.
 If they know or suspect that you are using drugs, it’s almost guaranteed that you’ll be denied the policy.
 On the positive side, if an addict does have insurance, most insurance policies will cover some, if not all, of the rehabilitation treatment costs.

 Talk with healthcare insurance providers about your situation as soon as possible.

 Let’s Break the Stigma of Addiction

-For an addict to have a better life, they need to consider some treatment to help them have a better future.
-If you’re looking for a rehabilitation and treatment center in New Jersey, contact us because we are the right fit for you.
-Let us put all our expertise to work for you and your needs.
+For an addict to have a better life, they need to consider treatment to help them have a better future.
+If you’re looking for a rehabilitation and treatment center in New Jersey, contact us today.
+Let us put our expertise to work for you and your recovery.